pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 - `main`: (optional) an override for the main program's location.
 By default, the program's working directory is assumed to be the location of `Pulumi.yaml`.
 To choose a different location, use the `main` property.
 For example, if your Pulumi program is in a subdirectory `infra/`, use `main: infra/`.

-- `config`: (optional) directory to store stack-specific configuration files, relative to location of `Pulumi.yaml`.
+- `stackConfigDir`: (optional) directory to store stack-specific configuration files, relative to location of `Pulumi.yaml`.

+- `config`: (optional) deprecated setting, this has been renamed to `stackConfigDir`.

 - `backend`: (optional) configuration for project state [backend]({{< relref "/docs/intro/concepts/state" >}}).
 Supports these options:
     - `url`: explicitly specify backend URL like `https://pulumi.acmecorp.com`, `file:///app/data`, etc.